Dynamic programming on bipartite tree decompositions

 Except for \textsc{$3$-Coloring}, all the considered problems fall into two categories: covering or packing problems.
 For the first family (cf. \autoref{sec-covering}), the \textsf{para-}\NP-completeness is an immediate consequence of a result of Yannakakis~\cite{Yannakakis81node} that characterizes hereditary graph classes $\Gcal$ for which \PbCov\ on bipartite graphs is polynomial-time solvable and those for which \PbCov\ remains \NP-complete (cf. \autoref{yan})

 For the packing problems (cf. \autoref{sec-packing-hardness}), we do not have such a general result as for the covering problems, and we provide several reductions for different problems.
 For instance, we prove in \autoref{pack-bip} that if $H$ is a bipartite graph containing $P_3$ as a subgraph, then {\sc $H$-Subgraph-Packing} and {\sc $H$-Induced-Subgraph-Packing} are \NP-complete on bipartite graphs.
-The proof of \autoref{pack-bip} consists in a careful analysis and a slight modification of a reduction of Kirkpatrick and Hell~\cite{KirkpatrickH83onth} for the problem of partitioning the vertex set of an input graph $G$ into subgraphs isomorphic to a fixed graph $H$.
+The proof of \autoref{pack-bip} consists of a careful analysis and a slight modification of a reduction of Kirkpatrick and Hell~\cite{KirkpatrickH83onth} for the problem of partitioning the vertex set of an input graph $G$ into subgraphs isomorphic to a fixed graph $H$.
 The hypothesis about containing $P_3$ is easily seen to be tight.

-For the minor version, we prove in \autoref{pack-bip-min} that if $H$ is a 2-connected graph with at least three vertices, then {\sc $H$-Minor-Packing} is \NP-complete on bipartite graphs.
-The proof uses a reduction from {\sc $P_3$-Subgraph-Packing} on bipartite graphs, which was proved to be \NP-complete by Monnot and Toulouse~\cite{MonnotT07}.
-The 2-connectivity of $H$ is crucially used in the proof.
+We derive from \autoref{pack-bip} a similar result for {\sc $H$-Minor-Packing} in \autoref{pack-bip-min}.
 Given that odd-minors preserve cycle parity (\autoref{odd-eq}), when $H$ is bipartite, {\sc $H$-Odd-Minor-Packing} and {\sc $H$-Minor-Packing} are the same problem on bipartite graphs (\autoref{pack-bip-odd}).
-Hence, the same hardness result holds for {\sc $H$-Odd-Minor-Packing} when $H$ is 2-connected and bipartite.
+Hence, the same hardness result holds for {\sc $H$-Odd-Minor-Packing} when $H$ is bipartite and contains $P_3$ as a subgraph.

 In \autoref{pack-bip-scat} we prove that, if $H$ is a 2-connected bipartite graph with at least one edge, then {\sc $H$-Scattered-Packing} is \NP-complete on bipartite graphs, by a simple reduction from the {\sc Induced Matching} on bipartite graphs, which is known to be \NP-complete~\cite{Cameron89indu}.